industrial-data-space/trusted-connector-documentation/docs/_docs/getting_started.md

 ---
 layout: doc
-title: Getting Started
+title: Set up a Single Connector
 permalink: /docs/getting_started/

 ---

 In this part you will learn how to download an instance of the Connector and start it on your computer.

-> Note that this tutorial will use the (less secure) docker-based variant of the Connector.
+> Note that this tutorial will use the (less secure) docker-based variant of the Trusted Connector.
 The alternative based on trustme comprises a whole OS stack, including the kernel.

-> Note that Windows is not supported because the Trusted Connector requires UNIX domain sockets for internal communication.
+> Note that remote attestation is not supported under Windows because the Trusted Connector requires UNIX domain sockets for internal communication to the TPM daemon.

-> Not that in order to run the Trusted Connector in a Virtual Machine, TWO processors need to be assigned.
+> Note that in order to run the Trusted Connector in a Virtual Machine, at least 2 CPUs must be assigned to the VM.

 ### Install Docker

 Follow the [instructions from the Docker website](https://www.docker.com/community-edition#/download) to install Docker Community Edition.